-This Swiss chocolate bar consists of the good stuff – milk chocolate, nougat, almonds and honey.
-It’s known to be in the shape of the Mattterhorn, my favorite mountain in the Swiss Alps.
+This Swiss chocolate bar consists of the good stuff – milk chocolate, nougat, almonds, and honey.
+It’s known to be in the shape of the Matterhorn, my favorite mountain in the Swiss Alps.
 In December 2019, Alex and I skied here together, relishing in its beauty and of course, having our own photo opp with a Toblerone in front of the Matterhorn. #tourists

 Toblerone Mousse is yet another gift bestowed upon me from my fiancé.
 Fortunately for me, it’s super simple to make.
 While growing up in Australia, he learned of the recipe from a Swiss exchange student who was staying with his family.
 God bless the Swiss!

 Note that this is a single batch.
 You may want to double the recipe for bigger gatherings during the holidays because it’ll go fast 🙂 Also, the more Toblerone you add, the richer the batch will be.

 7 small Toblerone bars (or 350 grams if you’re using various sized bars)

 2 egg whites

 1 pint or ~500 ml of heavy whipping cream